oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 ![dashboard-login-completed](images/dashboard-login-completed.png)

-**Important** The kubernetes dashboard will only keep the login session open for a short time, after which you will be logged out.
-Unfortunately when your login session expires the kubernetes dashboard doesn't always return you to the login screen.
+**Important** The Kubernetes dashboard will only keep the login session open for a short time, after which you will be logged out.
+Unfortunately when your login session expires the Kubernetes dashboard doesn't always return you to the login screen.
 If you find that you are making changes and the dashboard doesn't reflect them, or that you can see something using kubectl - but not in the dashboard, or you trigger an action on the dashboard (e.g. switching to a different a namespace) but the content doesn't update it's probable that the session has expired.
 In this case **reload** the web page or go to the login URL (above), this will reset the pages state and present you with the login screen again, login using your token as previously (the token does not change, so you don't have to extract it again)

 You now should see the **Overview** dashboard :